realtimeprojects/mkdocs-ezglossary/docs/usage/definition.md

 ## Basic

-Provided you use the material definition list, adding a glossary entry just works by adding a definition list with section specifiers anywhere in your documentation:
+Provided &amp; you use the [material definition lists](https://squidfunk.github.io/mkdocs-material/reference/lists/) adding a glossary entry just works by adding a definition list with section specifiers anywhere in your documentation.

+!!!
+Note
+    Alternatively, you can directly use [html description lists](https://www.w3schools.com/HTML/html_lists.asp) in your page as well.

 ``` markdown
 term:glossary